alexissabourin/.dotfiles-linux/README.md

 > [!NOTE]
 > My keys have been omitted from this repository for obvious reasons, you will need to bring your own.

-## Vale

-This [configuration file](/.config/vale/.vale.ini) is exclusively used for markdown files linting in neovim.

-> [!IMPORTANT]
-> For it to be functional, you will need to generate its associated `styles` folder, follow this [blog](https://docs.rockylinux.org/fr/books/nvchad/vale_nvchad/) for further explanations.

 ## Package managers

 |                     Manager                      |